 When we arrived at Pine Mountain in June 1931 we walked across the mountain from the highway.
 The road was hardly passable, and we took the “nyar” cuts.
 The logging train at that time was making a trip once in two weeks and school supplies came that way.
-The Poor Pork Road, just previously graded, was not yet surfaced.
+The Poor Fork Road, just previously graded, was not yet surfaced.
 There was not a school bus in the County and only four of the present nine four-year high schools were in existence.
 One of the men standing at the Laden station was carrying a pistol in a holster, plainly visible, and it was not uncommon then to see young men, even boys, carrying pistols.
 I recall parking a neighbor boy’s pistol in Boy’s House while he played

 on the playground; a discharged Pine Mountain student during that summer expressed his disapproval by firing his pistol on the campus; another paraded the campus carrying his pistol openly—for our benefit.
 During the May Day of 1932 there was considerable gun play on the School grounds, which finally ended in the tragic killing of a Pine Mountain student.
 Shortly after that time one of the now peaceful neighbors rode through the Pine Mountain campus on muleback, firing his pistol Indiscriminately.

 Now every main fork in Harlan County has a paved road on which school buses travel.
 There are nine high schools, the majority of them of recent construction, and most of them are now unable to accommodate adequately the number of school children available.
 Road houses and night clubs are quite common.
 New motion picture houses have been built in Cumberland and Lynch; Harlan has two movie houses which show the very latest films.
-The road across Pine Mountain, begun in 1917, and for which Mrs. Zande and Mrs, Caryl Holton raised 150,000, which was completed in 1935 by the C. C. C. and now extends as far as Chapel on Greasy, via Laurel Creek and down to Bledsoe on Beach Pork, sees sometimes as many as 200 cars or trucks a day, many of them carrying timber of all kinds from our side of Pine Mountain.
+The road across Pine Mountain, begun in 1917, and for which Mrs. Zande and Mrs, Caryl Holton raised $150,000, which was completed in 1935 by the C. C. C. and now extends as far as Chapel on Greasy, via Laurel Creek and down to Bledsoe on Beach Fork, sees sometimes as many as 200 cars or trucks a day, many of them carrying timber of all kinds from our side of Pine Mountain.
 Harlan County has a reputation for being one of the best used-car markets in this part of the country.